tshepang/blog-movies/content/movies/Total Recall (2012).rst

 -  necklace that allows one to change appearance; by the way, the guy the protagonist turns into gives a nice performance
--  transport the goes through center of the planet straight to the other side
+-  transport that goes through center of the planet straight to the other side
 -  small video cameras that attach themselves to surfaces, shot through a gun